erikdubois/Solus/README.md

 	install-i3-on-solus-vx.sh

-It will install many necessary program to make it easier to work with i3 and i3 with gaps.
+It will install many necessary programs to make it easier to work with i3.

 ![Screenshots](http://i.imgur.com/rZN3lpp.jpg)